 8. Evaluate American relations with the emerging country of the USSR (Soviet Union) at the end of World War I. Explain how the Bolshevik Revolution impacted America’s domestic politics.

 9. Evaluate and analyze Woodrow Wilson’s handling of German relations and the Versailles Peace Treaty.
-What did he do right and wrong, in your opinion?
-What resistance did Wilson get among politicians back home and why?
+Evaluate what he did right and wrong, in your opinion.
+Describe what resistance Wilson got among politicians back home and why.

 Roaring Twenties 7

 1. Identify nativism and explain what historians mean by the urban/rural split of the 1920s.
 Describe how rural-urban tension connected to the economy.

 2. Interpret why the new Klan emerged and went mainstream in the 1920s.

 3. Assess why the Tulsa Race Massacre escaped history books for so long.